Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination Position Statement

-- Stay home if you are unwell -If anyone has a fever or cough, they should stay home, seek medical attention (call in advance), and follow health authority instructions.
+- Stay home if you are unwell -If anyone has a fever or cough, they should stay home, seek medical attention (call in advance), and follow health authority instructions, including isolation.

 - Follow government advice and restrictions - This includes the measures listed above.

 ASCIA has also developed a Frequently Asked Questions (FAQ) about Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination, for patients, consumers and carers.

 To access the FAQ and further information go to www.allergy.org.au/members/covid-19

 © ASCIA 2021

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.